Solutions

 Genetically Engineered Models

-Genetic engineering techniques such as CRISPR/Cas9 have been employed to create animal models of GSDIII.
+Genetic engineering techniques have been employed to create animal models of GSDIII.
 These models involve modifying the animal's genome to introduce mutations in the AGL gene.

 Optional Models: Agltm1a(EUCOMM)Wtsi model; Aglem1Cya model, etc.